 Companies around the globe are moving to the cloud.
 This migration isn’t motivated by blindly following IT trends; real business needs are the drivers of enterprise-level adoption.
 These needs vary by industry, and each sector is growing at a different pace.
 It’s not surprising, then, that there is a wide range of services available to meet the variety of budgets and needs.
+Many companies are adopting cloud services as a strategy to rapidly scale internet database capabilities to reduce cost and risk.

 Let’s explore which industries are benefitting from cloud adoption, where cloud adoption is growing, and what cloud adopters look for from a cloud partner.